iantmn/iantmn.github.io/_posts/2023-2-13-MinorCapstoneAI.md

 We also made a user manual to explain how to use the tool.
 This was in the form of a guided tour in the Jupyter notebook and a [website](https://datacentricdesign.github.io/iot-ml-design-kit/).

 For more information about the project, see the [GitHub repository](https://github.com/iantmn/Capstone-AI-IoT) or [the website we made](https://datacentricdesign.github.io/iot-ml-design-kit/) for the project.

-Do you want to read the report?
-You can find it [here](/assets/capstoneAI-report.pdf)